achmelev/lilac/docs/reference/markdowns/main.markdown

 #####Parameter type bound target

 States that the annotation appears on the type in the bound of а method parameter.
-This statement has two  integer literals, where the first denotes the index of the parameter and the second the index of the annotated type within the bound.
+This statement has two  integer literal arguments where the first denotes the index of the parameter and the second the index of the annotated type within the bound.

 Syntax:

     ::ebnf
-    parameter type bound target statement = 'targets', 'type', 'parameter', 'bound', integer literal, ',', integer literal, ';'
+    parameter type bound target statement = 'targets', 'type', 'parameter', 'bound', integer literal, ',', integer literal, ';' ;

 Example: